-- Alarm owners with a chronic false alarm problem may be placed on the police department's non-response list or have their alarm permit revoked.
+- Alarm owners with a chronic false alarm problem may be placed on police department's non-response list or have alarm permit revoked.

 - Alarm must have a battery backup system, capable of powering the alarm for at least two hours.

-- Unlawful to have an audible alarm that rings for more than 20 minutes or sounds like police siren.
+- Unlawful to own an alarm that rings for more than 20 minutes or sounds like police siren.

 Alarm Permit Application

-If you have any questions or to send you an application for an Alarm Permit, please call the Stockton Police Department Alarm Reduction Unit.
+For questions or to request an application for an Alarm Permit, please call the Stockton Police Department, Alarm Reduction Unit.

 There are currently no external links.